 GCSE Computer Science is not a practical course.
-Students will not be using computers or using the software installed on our school network.
-GCSE Computer Science is a theory based qualification that looks at the complex architecture of a computer system and the complex thinking and logic that goes into designing, writing and debugging algorithms and programing code.
+Students will not be using a wide range of software unlike our BTEC pathway Digital Information Technology.
+They will mostly use Google Docs for lesson worksheets and Python IDLE for programming challenges.
+GCSE Computer Science is a theory based qualification that looks at the complex architecture of a computer system and the complex thinking and logic that goes into designing, writing and debugging algorithms and programming code.

-Unit 1
+Unit 1 Unit 2

-Computer Systems
+Computer Systems Computational Thinking, Algorithms and

-- Systems architecture
+Systems architecture Programming

-- Memory and storage
+Memory and storage Algorithms

-- Networks and protocols
+Networks and protocols Programming fundamentals

-- Network security
+Network security Producing robust programs

-- Systems software
+Systems software Boolean logic

-- Ethical, legal, cultural and environmental impacts
+Ethical, legal, cultural and Programming languages

+environmental impacts